-Age and gender can affect the risk of developing extragonadal germ cell tumors.
+Age and gender can affect the risk of extragonadal germ cell tumors.

 Anything that increases your chance of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors for malignant extragonadal germ cell tumors include the following:

-Malignant extragonadal germ cell tumors may cause symptoms as they grow into nearby areas.
-Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Malignant extragonadal germ cell tumors may cause signs and symptoms as they grow into nearby areas.
+Other conditions may cause the same signs and symptoms.
+Check with your doctor if you have any of the following:

 Imaging and blood tests are used to detect (find) and diagnose extragonadal germ cell tumors.

 The following tests and procedures may be used:

 - Physical exam and history: An exam of the body to check general signs of health, including checking for signs of disease, such as lumps or anything else that seems unusual.
 The testicles may be checked for lumps, swelling, or pain.
 A history of the patient's health habits and past illnesses and treatments will also be taken.